epn-vespa/tutorials/APIS-Tutorial/APIS-Tutorial.md

 > Click on the `JPG` or `PDF` link to get the full resolution image.

 <h3 id="part2">Interactive Processing with VO Tools</h3>

+Thanks to the underlying VO-compliant database system, another specific feature of APIS is to allow direct online processing or visualisation, without having to download the data.

+#### Reading and Analyzing Images

+In the image search results, the FITS formatted processing levels (levels 1 and
+2) can be displayed using the `Aladin` link below the thumbnail image.
+This launches the Aladin tool in another browser window, and displays the image directly from APIS.
+The connection is made through the SAMP (Simple Application Messaging Protocol), materialized by a yellow target icon in the menu bar.

+> ##### training
+>
+> Examples of processing in Aladin:
+>
+> + Change image contrast with a right mouse button click and move vertically
+> to adjust the contrast, or horizontally to adjust the cuts;
+>
+> + The image contrast can also be modified via the `Image`/`Pixel Constrast`
+> menu item.
+Various transfer functions can also be select (linear, logarithmic,
+> etc);
+>
+> + Display the histogram of pixel intensity (`pix` option), the full
+> distribution is available clicking on `all values`.
+Identify the different
+> components of the image (background, planet, aurora) moving the cursor on the
+> color table;
+>
+> + Superimpose intensity iso-contours (`cont` option);
+>
+> + Plot the intensity distribution along a cut going through the auroral oval
+> (`dist` option).

+Aladin also allows you to load several images and compare them.

+> ##### Training
+>
+> Load several **processed** images (e.g., 4 to 6 images from the January 2004
+> Saturn campaing, between January 25th and 30th, during the Saturn approach phase
+> of Cassini).
+>
+> Have a look to the various extensions of 1 of those images, and then display
+> all the images simultaneously (`multiview` option).
+>
+> Notice the apparition of intense emissions on the dawn side (left-hand side)
+> on January 28th.
+In order to quantitatively identify the location of active
+> regions, superimpose iso-contours for each image and then look for the pixel
+> locations corresponding to bright regions on the last 2 extensions.
+>
+> Check that the bright emissions on January 28th are located at higher latitude
+> than the other days.

+NB: *Saturn auroral emissions are very sensitive to the Solar Wind conditions.
+The event observed on January 28th 2004 illustrates the effect of an incoming interplanetary shock at Saturn, which translate into a strong auroral forcing on the dawn side.*

+#### Reading and Analyzing Spectra

 <h2 id="References">References</h2>
 The Auroral Planetary Imaging and Spectroscopy (APIS) service (2015)